TheYodash/TheYodash/README.md

 ## About Me

 Hello!
-I'm a passionate consultant and developer focused on creating impactful, human-centric solutions that foster collaboration, growth, and sustainability.
-With a background in technology and strategic consulting, I've worked on a variety of projects, from building web applications to implementing enterprise systems.
+I'm a passionate consultant and developer focused on creating impactful, human-centric solutions that foster collaboration and growth.
+With a background in technology and business consulting, my experience also spans across HR system implementations and other enterprise solutions, driving long-term improvements for businesses.

-I’m currently building **Language Coach**, a language coach app that connects learners with mentors to enhance language acquisition through real-time practice.
-My experience also spans across HR system implementations and other enterprise solutions, driving long-term improvements for businesses.
+I’m currently building **Language Coach**, a language coach app that connects learners with mentors to enhance learning languages through real-time practice.

 ---

 ## Projects

 ### [Taal Coach](https://github.com/HackYourFuture/cohort48-project-group-A)
-An innovative language learning platform where learners connect with mentors to practice languages through speaking.
+An innovative language learning platform where learners connect with mentors to practice languages through virtual conversations.
 It’s built with React and Node.js, utilizing a custom scheduling and authentication system.

 <a href="https://c48-group-a-713269d45048.herokuapp.com/">
   <img src="https://github.com/Alishka-Space/Alishka-Space/blob/main/assets/Screen%20Shot%202025-01-15%20at%2013.41.19.png?raw=true" alt="TaalCoach" width="400">